OS Maps online FAQ

 Can I add comments to an individual waypoint?

 Yes.
 Select the waypoint on the route and select 'edit'.
 You can name the waypoint and add additional notes.
 By default only waypoints with notes are shown in the waypoint list or printed on the route card - use 'Detailed Waypoint View' option to turn on and off whether the complete list of waypoints are shown.

-The estimated time calculation for my route is too fast or too slow!
+Why is the estimated time calculation for my route is too fast or too slow?

 Click your account name (top right) then select ‘Preferences’ to show the average speeds used for calculating route times.
-For walking, we use the basic 'Naismiths Rule' which adds 1 hour for each 600m of elevation gain (or 10 minutes per 100m).
+Change these to match your average speeds for the type of terrain you normally cover.
+For walking and running, we use the basic 'Naismiths Rule' which adds 1 hour for each 600m of elevation gain (or 10 minutes per 100m).
 There is no adjustment for descents or difficult terrain such as mud or vegetation, so this is still only an estimate.
-For walking and running this is a simple speed x distance calculation, so adjust the speed to your average cycling or running pace.

 Estimated times are not available for ‘other’ type routes.